New Jersey Hummingbird Migration: 8 Awesome Travelers

 When Do New Jersey Hummingbirds Leave the State?

-New Jersey hummingbirds begin leaving the state as early as late July and by late October they have migrated to their over-wintering areas in Mexico and Central America.
+New Jersey hummingbirds begin leaving the state as early as late August and by early October they have migrated to their over-wintering areas in Mexico and Central America.

 No hummingbirds live in New Jersey year-round.